 - 1 tbsp cornstarch

 Whisk the mixture together nicely till the powder is blended in.
-Pout this into a spray bottle.Shake the bottle thorougly before each use to make sure that the cornstarch which settles down is mixed in.
+Pout this into a spray bottle.Shake the bottle thoroughly before each use to make sure that the cornstarch which settles down is mixed in.

 You have to use it up fully.
 Cornstarch is after all food .
 Make fresh batch next time you need more.
 A disadvantage of using cornstarch is that you have to be wary of white spots on dark clothes.
-However for light clothes this is a very quick and effective way of starching.
+However, for light clothes this is a very quick and effective way of starching.

 I add a small leaf of basil to the bottle for a nice smell.

-4. Potato water – Liquid starch
+5. Potato / tapioca water – Liquid starch

 This is a recipe I have seen around in home management books – guess the starch in the potato is put to use here.
 Take 2 medium potatoes.
 Skin the potatoes and then grate with a vegetable grater.
 Pour water over it and let it sit for some 10 minutes.
 Strain the water.
 Let the water sit for sometime.
 Take out the clear water on top.
 Keep this clear water in a stove and boil, stirring all the while.
-Mix more water if you want.
+Mix more water if you want

-5 Rice Starch Paste – Fabric stiffener
+6. Rice Starch Paste – Fabric stiffener

 A thing which is stiffened with this paste will stay that way without the properties of the glue detroying it after some time.
 So if you have a period costume which you are not going to wash for a long time, this is the stiffener you should be using.